phrutis/wif500/x64/Release/questions.md

 Each range has a start date. </br>
 If 10-12 days have passed, I check with a specific hunter about the process. </br>
 If silence, the range is released. </br>
-If this is the hunter's only range, it is removed.
-He can return to the group later and confirm 100% completion.<hr>
+If this is the hunter's only range, it is removed.</br> He can return to the group later and confirm 100% completion.<hr>

 I am a miner, I have a pool of 300 gpu, my brother has 170, there is access to people with 1000 gpu.</br>